- Home

 Cutting down on frivolous spending is a great way to make your lifestyle more minimalist.
 But spending less is often easier said than done, so it can be helpful to work out a budget.

-One of the best ways to work out a budget is to look over your spending from the last three months or so and decide what’s necessary and what isn’t.
-If you’re struggling to sort the must-haves from the don’t-needs, writing out a list of your financial priorities from most important to least can help put your spending habits into perspective.
+One of the best ways to do this is to assess your spending from the last three months or so and decide what’s necessary and what isn’t.
+If you’re struggling to sort the must-haves from the don’t-needs, writing a list of your financial priorities, from most to least important, can help put your spending habits into perspective.

-For example, a coffee on the way to work each morning might seem necessary at first, but when you compare it to your real priorities (such as travel or paying off your mortgage), it may not seem all that important.
+For example, a coffee on the way to work each morning might seem necessary at first, but when you compare it to other priorities (such as travel or paying off your mortgage), it might not seem all that important.

-For more budgeting tips, why not head over to the everyday finance section of our website?
+For more budgeting tips, why not head over to our everyday finance section?

 4. Spend a little more on good-quality items

-One way to do this is to invest in high-quality, well-made items when we decide to buy something.
-While this often involves spending a little more (though not always), focusing on quality over quantity will save money in the long run, as our possessions will be more durable and last longer.
+One way to do this is to invest in high-quality, well-made items when you decide to buy something.
+While this often involves spending a little more (though not always), focusing on quality over quantity will likely save money in the long run, as our possessions will be more durable.

 5. Create a capsule wardrobe